ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug.Path Markers>Path Markers Game Time: Maps paths in real time (see Path Markers to mark more than one at a time).
 Debug.Path Markers>Path Markers: Shows the selected unit path or show a list to add/remove paths for rovers, drones, colonists, or shuttles.
 Debug.Story Bits>Override Condition Prereqs: All storybit/negotiation/etc options are enabled.
+Debug.Story Bits>START Story Bits: Activate a story bit.
 Debug.Story Bits>Skip Story Bits: When a story bit appears; always select first option after slight delay.
-Debug.Story Bits>Test Story Bits: Test activate a story bit.
+Debug.Story Bits>Toggle Story Bit Log: Show Storybit info in console log, and extra info in g_StoryBitsLog.
 Debug.Toggles>Anim Debug Toggle: Attaches text to each object showing animation info (or just to selected object).
 Debug.Toggles>DTM Slots Display: Show DTM slots display Debug.Toggles>Examine Persist Errors: Shows an examine dialog with any persist errors when saving.